カテゴリー

 Sagano and Rice Planting

-One of our unique employee benefits is the homemade lunch we serve every day.
-The menu is always the same: brown rice and miso soup packed with vegetables, with a side dish added from time to time.
-All the ingredients we use are organic, and the seasonings are made using traditional methods.
-The basics are always seasonal vegetables.
-It may sound like temple-style shōjin ryōri, but thanks to this simple “one soup, one dish” meal that our kitchen staff cooks by hand every day, our team members are becoming healthier and healthier.
-When we did the math, we found that we consume about 120 kg of brown rice a year – the equivalent of two full bales.
+One of our unique employee benefits is the lunch we provide.
+The menu is simple: brown rice, a hearty miso soup full of vegetables, and occasionally an additional side dish.
+All the ingredients are organic, and the seasonings are made using traditional methods.
+The meals are centered on seasonal vegetables.
+It resembles temple-style vegetarian cuisine, and thanks to these freshly prepared “one soup, one grain” meals made daily by our kitchen staff, our team members have been steadily becoming healthier.
+When we added it up, we realised that we consume about 120 kilograms of brown rice per year.

 At the end of May, this year’s rice planting took place.
-This is the fifth year since the switch to organic farming.
-Compared to last year, the soil has become noticeably softer and more resilient.
-When we look at the world not merely as consumers but as “stewards” of natural capital, simply being present to witness nature coming back to life fills us with joy.
-It feels like this year’s new harvest of rice will grow to be delicious as well.
+Now in the fifth year since the transition to organic farming, the soil has become noticeably softer and more resilient compared to last year.
+When we shift our perspective from being mere consumers to becoming stewards of nature, simply witnessing the process of nature’s recovery fills us with a deep sense of joy.
+This year’s new harvest is sure to be delicious as well.